webqit/oohtml/README.md

 ### Put Together

-All of OOHTML brings to the platform much of the modern UI development paradigms that community-based tools have encoded for years, and that just opens up new ways to leverage the web platform and bank less on abstractions!
-For example, the following is how something you could call a Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) could be made - with zero tooling:
+All of OOHTML brings to the platform much of the modern UI development paradigms that community-based tools have long encoded, and that just opens up new ways to leverage the web platform and bank less on abstractions!
+Here are a few examples in the wide range of use cases these features cover.

+**--> Example 1:** The following is how something you could call a Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) could be made - with zero tooling:

 └ *First, two components that are themselves analogous to a Single File Component ([SFC](https://vuejs.org/guide/scaling-up/sfc.html))*: